FI New York

 Mr Tjahjono holds a Master degree in Development Studies from The Graduate Institute of International and Development Studies, Switzerland.

-Mr Etienne Chénier-Laflèche is the Americas Program Coordinator
+Mr Alberto Ulises Quero Garcia is the Interim Americas Program Coordinator of Franciscans International.

 Project Manager, Cédric Chatelanat